 Ramen and Classical Music

-In an interesting combination, Ogikubo’s other claim to fame is classical music, mainly since the famous Japanese music critic and musician, Motoh Otaguro, had his home here.
-He is known for introducing various classical composers of the West to Japan.
+In an interesting combination, Ogikubo’s other claim to fame is classical music, mainly because the Suginami Public Hall, base of the Japanese Philharmonic Orchestra is here, and also because the famous Japanese music critic and musician, Motoh Otaguro, had his home here.
+Otaguro is known for introducing various classical composers of the West to Japan.
 Now the beautiful Otaguro Park remains where his home once stood, with his favorite piano housed there on display.
-Ogikubo also has the classical music festival, Ongaku-sai, every fall, with classical concerts and events held all around the area.
+Ogikubo also has the classical Ogikubo Music Festival, Ongaku-sai, every fall, with classical concerts and events held all around the area.

 Links to Ogikubo Events: